Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Februari 2025 13.33.10 UTC
+- WIB: Jumat, 7 Februari 2025 14.22.08 UTC
-- WITA: Jumat, 7 Februari 2025 14.33.10 UTC
+- WITA: Jumat, 7 Februari 2025 15.22.08 UTC
-- WIT: Jumat, 7 Februari 2025 15.33.10 UTC
+- WIT: Jumat, 7 Februari 2025 16.22.08 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational